top of page

 TYPE 9 CHARACTERS IN WELL-KNOWN STORIES

-I do not agree with or condone any form of transphobia, and have not given a single penny to She-who-must-not-be-named since she outed herself.
-However, the story of Harry Potter helped me a lot as a child, and its characters remain some of the best known in the literary world.
-That is why I have chosen Harry Potter characters as examples in my discussion of the Enneagram, so that hopefully you can appreciate how the Enneagram might be used to help create strong, unique and conflicted characters.
-These categorisations are based on my own judgment and knowledge of the characters: please feel free to disagree (and let me know in the comments if you do!)
+I do not agree with or condone any form of transphobia (or other types of hate), and I have not given a single penny to She-Who-Must-Not-Be-Named since she outed herself.
+I originally included Harry Potter characters because the stories helped me a lot as a child, and because its characters remain some of the best known in the literary world.
+However, I cannot condone even using them as examples any longer.

 MIRABEL MADRIGAL

 I adore the main character of Encanto!
 She is warm, compassionate and empathetic, and she works hard to look out for her family and keep the peace between them.
-She respects and goes along with their quirks, and conforms to the iron-clad rule of her Abuela, even though Abuela both fears Mirabel and looks down on her because she didn’t receive a magical gift.
+She respects and goes along with their quirks, and conforms to the iron-clad rule of her Abuela - even though Abuela both fears Mirabel and looks down on her because she didn’t receive a magical gift.

 On the surface, Mirabel takes her lack of magical abilities with good grace and humour, and throws her energy into supporting her family.
-However, as the film progresses it becomes clear that, deep down, Mirabel questions and resents her lack of powers.
+However, as the film progresses, it becomes clear that – deep down – Mirabel questions and resents her lack of powers.
 Rather than facing this internal conflict, she suppresses it and works hard to support her family and erase the other (external) conflicts which fester under the surface.

-When the family’s ‘miracle’ becomes unstable due to the conflicts between various family members, it is not magical abilities which save the family: rather it is Mirabel’s ability to empathise and work with individual family members to uncover the roots of the resentments and start to address them.
-In the end, it is her ability to do this for her Abuela, the matriarch of the family, which finally heals the Madrigals’ interpersonal conflicts and allows the miracle to survive and thrive within them.
+When the family’s ‘miracle’ becomes unstable due to the conflicts between various family members, it is not magical abilities which save the family; rather, it is Mirabel’s ability to empathise and work with individual family members to uncover the roots of the resentments and start to address them.
+In the end, it is her ability to do this for her Abuela, the matriarch of the family, which finally heals the Madrigals’ interpersonal conflicts, and allows the miracle to survive and thrive within them.
 Mirabel helps Abuela see that the miracle is not in the gifts, but in the family members themselves and in their love for each other.

-It is so fitting that Mirabel, as a Type Nine protagonist, doesn’t receive a ‘magical’ ability of her own because her gift (the most important one) is to be the ‘glue’ within her family.
+It is so fitting that Mirabel – as a Type Nine protagonist – doesn’t receive a ‘magical’ ability of her own because her gift – the most important one – is to be the ‘glue’ within her family.

 RESOURCES